9 And truly, I say to you, wherever the gospel is proclaimed in the whole world, what she has done will be told in memory of her.” (Mark 14:9)

 I was about to turn away from the key when one more image caught my eye.

 Saint Incognita.
 The Unknown Saint.
-Now, full disclosure: I don’t know if he is simply unknown to the guy who made the answer key, or if his name has been lost to history.
+Now, full disclosure: I don’t know if Saint Incognita is simply unknown to the guy who made the answer key, or if her name has been lost to history.

 I tried Googling Saint Incognita.
-There is nothing about him that I could find on the Internet.
+There is nothing about him or her that I could find on the Internet.

 And if Google doesn’t even know who you are, well, it doesn’t get much more incognito than that!